 • Large coverage

-5. Bamboo – Best Deep Root Plant To Stop Soil Erosion
+5. Bamboo – Best Deep Root Plant to Stop Soil Erosion

 • Deep roots